WordPress/gutenberg/packages/env/README.md

 Additionally, the values referencing a URL include the specified port for the given environment.
 So if you set `testsPort: 3000, port: 2000`, `WP_HOME` (for example) will be `http://localhost:3000` on the tests instance and `http://localhost:2000` on the development instance.

-## Lifecycle Hooks
+## Lifecycle Scripts

-These hooks are executed at certain points during the lifecycle of a command's execution.
+Using the `lifecycleScripts` option in `.wp-env.json` will allow you to set arbitrary commands to be executed at certain points in the lifecycle.
+This configuration can also be overridden using `WP_ENV_LIFECYCLE_SCRIPT_{LIFECYCLE_EVENT}` environment variables, with the remainder being the all-caps snake_case name of the option, for example, `WP_ENV_LIFECYCLE_SCRIPT_AFTER_START`.
 Keep in mind that these will be executed on both fresh and existing environments, so, ensure any commands you build won't break on subsequent executions.

-### After Setup

-Using the `afterSetup` option in `.wp-env.json` files will allow you to configure an arbitrary command to execute after the environment's setup is complete:

--   `wp-env start`: Runs when the config changes, WordPress updates, or you pass the `--update` flag.
--   `wp-env clean`: Runs after the selected environments have been cleaned.

-You can override the `afterSetup` option using the `WP_ENV_AFTER_SETUP` environment variable.
+* `afterStart`: Runs after `wp-env start` has finished setting up the environment.
+* `afterClean`: Runs after `wp-env clean` has finished cleaning the environment.
+* `beforeDestroy`: Runs before `wp-env destroy` begins destroying anything.

 ## Examples